afeld/computing-in-context/notebooks.md

 ### Tips

+- [The Final Project resources from Python for Public Policy](https://python-public-policy.afeld.me/en/columbia/final_project/resources.html) may be helpful, as that Project is similar.
 - The dataset/analysis can be serious or silly.
 - You can be creative, but **start simple**.
 - Go back and find any information that's available _around_ the data, to get a better understanding of what it contains and means.